rbren/vizzy/test/e2e/cases/c02/debug/visualizations/0/1/update-visualization/request.md

 The title of the dataset is: CO2 Historical Data

-Contains monthly measurements of atmospheric CO2 concentrations, both unadjusted and adjusted values.
+Contains monthly measurements of atmospheric CO2 concentrations, including unadjusted and seasonally adjusted values

 ### Structure
-The data is in a CSV format, with each row representing a monthly measurement of CO2.
-There are three columns in the data: `Date`, `CO2`, and `adjusted CO2`.
-The 'Date' field is formatted as YYYY-MM-DD, though only year and month are significant since the day is always set to the first of the month.
-The `CO2` and `adjusted CO2` fields contain floating point numbers representing the measured and adjusted values of atmospheric CO2 concentrations in parts per million (ppm).
-Before analyzing this data, it might be necessary to parse the date fields into a date/time representation suitable for time series analysis.
-Furthermore, handling missing data points (for example, there appears to be no entries for certain months) may be required for comprehensive analysis.
+The data is structured as a CSV file.
+Each row represents a monthly measurement with three fields: `Date`, `CO2`, and `adjusted CO2`.
+The `Date` field denotes the year and month of the measurement.
+The `CO2` field contains the atmospheric CO2 concentration measured in parts per million (ppm).
+The `adjusted CO2` field consists of the CO2 concentrations adjusted for seasonal variations.
+To analyze this data, it is recommended to parse the date fields appropriately and handle missing values or outliers if any are present.

 ### Fields